-When you think of a major city like Los Angeles, you might not think it has a lot of options when it comes to open roads and scenic motorcycle rides.
+When you think of a major city like Los Angeles, you might not think it has a lot of options when it comes to open roads and scenic motorcycle routes.
 But what you might not know is that away from the hustle and bustle of city life there are paved roads tucked away on coastlines, national forests, and even rolling through mountains right in the heart of the city!

 If you’re like me and you have a motorcycle, one of the first things you’ll do is start to look for some great smooth roads to ride on.
 Even with lane splitting, the best kind of ride is when you can wander out to some open spaces.
 With L.A.'s awesome weather you can roll out almost any time of year.
-Get your knees in the breeze, your Sunday crew together and hit up the top 10 rides in Los Angeles, starting with my favorite!
+Get your knees in the breeze, your Sunday crew together and hit up the top 10 local motorcycle rides in Los Angeles, starting with my favorite!

 A quintessential California ride!
 A pinch of city, a ride through the Sunset Strip, and past iconic landmarks like the Beverly Hills Hotel, and then to a purely magical destination of reaching Pacific Coast Highway to experience some of that dreamy ocean breeze.
 You can start this ride anywhere on Sunset Boulevard and it’ll take you all the way to the coast.
 I usually start at Highland and Sunset before getting the best of those wide Beverly Hills roads that lead past the 405 Freeway to more windy curves that’ll take you right to the ocean.
 You can ride PCH along the coast to the Santa Monica Pier and catch the sunset by the Ferris Wheel.

-This is by far one of the most popular rides in L.A. and the ﬁrst motorcycle ride I ever heard about.
+This is by far one of the most popular motorcycle routes in L.A. and the ﬁrst motorcycle ride I ever heard about.
 It’s an incredibly popular, tight and windy section of Mulholland Highway in Malibu that leads up to the world famous motorcycle bar hangout, the Rock Store.
 Just after purchasing my motorcycle I headed up with a friend and the road was so tight I could barely stay in my lane!
 I’d say this route is not for the novice rider.
 I was so stressed out from riding I passed up the cool restaurant as well.
 But from what I hear, this is a must at some point and really fun for experienced riders.
 The Rock Store is legendary and Jay Leno is a regular.

 It’s worth mentioning that this road through Mulholland Highway is a bit different than the previously mentioned Mulholland Drive.
 On a map it shows that Mullholland connects all the way through from the last ride, but it doesn’t - it breaks off into a dirt road.
 So besides not being fond of “the Snake” the rest of this ride is an easy scenic route from the Valley to the beach.
 Take the 101 South and exit Topanga Canyon South, then right onto Mulholland Drive and then left on Mulholland Highway.
 If you follow the road correctly it’ll take you all the way to the beach… just beware of THE SNAKE!